ukropj/board-games/AnimalAgricola/deploy/readme.txt

 ## Version history

+1.1
+ - added "More Buildings Big and Small" expansion
 1.0
- - first release, available in English, German an Czech
+ - first release, available in English, German, Czech and Slovak

 by Jakub Ukrop, April 2014